federicobozzini/unige-data-warehouse/project/README.md

 Customer and City share the country attribute.

+Other interesting attributes not included in the schema for simplicity:

+- all the details about product offers
+- customer and salesperson gender
+- details on a date (quarter, dayOfTheWeek)
+- more details not only about the products sold, by about the orders.
+In other words being able to investigate related sales
+- now if an order was placed online or offline

 ##### Dynamicity

 Product and its categorization may be dynamic.
 There may be a change in how a product is classified but this should happen quite unfrequently.